Rudra2002/terminallinux/README.md

 This scripts uses the Daily Start Newspaper Website to scrape it and view the pdf in your linuxos using zathura as the pdf reader.

-Just type the following command for the following functionality
+Just type the following command for the following functionalit

-    news == to see the original paper bnews == to see the business section of the newspaper onews == to see other related magazien of the newspaper
+    news == to see the original paper

+    bnews == to see the business section of the newspaper

+    onews == to see other related magazien of the newspaper